Table of Contents

 I write on the computer, with a flask of herbal tea, some nibbles and a notepad that has all my scribbled ideas in it.
 My dogs know the drill and settle in various poses of total relaxation while I get the words down.
 I do lots of my planning while I walk the dogs too.

 As well as writing, I’ve had to hone and transfer lots of other skills.
-I chose to be an indie author, (although some of my books will be traditionally published too) so I design all my own social media posts, I blog, as well as attending live events such as readings and book club talks.
+I chose to be an indie author, with my own press, so I design all my own social media posts, marketing posts and work with independent editors, cover designers etc… If it takes a village to raise a child, it takes a street team to publish a book.
+I love attending live events such as readings and book club talks.

 Who are your favourite authors?